Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 The OneIT Connector: A Year of Bridging Yale College and Central IT

-An interactive portfolio documenting a full year of strategic IT leadership.
-AI ecosystem development, first-year student onboarding, digital signage, POS compliance, and cross-unit collaboration.
+An interactive portfolio documenting a full year of strategic IT leadership across AI ecosystem development, first-year student onboarding, digital signage, POS compliance, and cross-unit collaboration.
+A living record of what decentralized IT leadership looks like in practice.

 Read the report →